 So why is OnePlus said to be thinking about creating a whole new line of smartphones?
 Essentially, it appears that OnePlus is at a crossroads.

 The company has built its brand on smartphones that offer high-end features at affordable prices, and the firm’s planned 5G smartphone will likely be considerably more expensive than all of its existing devices.

-Whatever direction it chooses to head in, it seems inevitable that the company − fairly or unfairly − will face criticism.
+Whatever direction the company chooses to head in, it seems inevitable that it will − fairly or unfairly − face criticism.
 Price rises could lead people to conclude that this is the end of an era for OnePlus, while failure to include 5G support on the OnePlus 7 could raise questions about the the company’s ‘Never Settle’ ethos.